QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/doc/numericalmethods.md

 @f}
 using @f$\vec{u}@f$ and @f$\mathbf{F}(\vec{u})@f$ as defined by equation and space (indicated at subscript indices) and time (indicated at superscript indices) discretisation where @f$t=k\Delta t@f$ and @f$t=i\Delta x@f$.
 Since such scheme is second order both in time and space it will not introduce spurious diffusion in the solution as a first order scheme would.
 It will, however, introduce artificial oscillations, contiguous to discontinuities, which can be corrected by the application of a moving average smoothing filter.

-To comply with Courant--Friedrichs--Lewy condition, the time step is chose to be
+To comply with Courant--Friedrichs--Lewy condition, the time step is chosen to be

 @f[
 \Delta t= \frac{\Delta x}{\lambda}  \quad\text{with}\quad